User Reference#

 Do not use, deprecated.

 The euclidean_dist_vec function has been renamed euclidean.
-Calling euclidean_dist_vec will raise an error in a future release.
+Calling euclidean_dist_vec will raise an error in the v2.0.0 release.

 dist – distance from each (x1, y1) to each (x2, y2) in coordinates’ units